 In 2003, Saga chartered a second ship and named her Saga Pearl.
 Formerly, this had been the Minerva for Swan Hellenic Cruises.
 She only sailed for Saga one year, before being chartered to Phoenix Reisen of Germany as their Alexander von Humboldt.
 The following year, the company was able to buy the sistership of the Saga Rose, when Cunards Caronia became available.
 The ship was rebuilt and updated and entered the Saga fleet from the summerseaon of 2004 onwards as Saga Ruby.
 When Saga Rose left the fleet, a replacement was bought from the ruins of Club Cruise, and she became the Saga Pearl II.
 This ship had been built in 1981 as the first Astor for the Hadag Cruise Line of Hamburg.
 Another ship was added to the fleet of Saga when the 1980-built Europa was bought or services from 2012 onwards.
 For the first time, Saga now owned three ships, when this ship entered European cruises as the Saga Sapphire.
 The ship introduced the much debated new housecolours of Saga, where the funnel is now no longer yellow with a black top, but sporting the Saga name on a funnel in several types of blue.
 Just two years later, the Saga Ruby was sold to become a hotelship in Asia, reducing the fleet to two ships.

-Sag Group offers a lot more then cruising, although in cruising they also own another brand, named Spirit Of Adventure.
-This is one part of the company that is not solely sold to people in their Golden Age, but available to everyone.
+Saga Group offers a lot more then cruising, although in cruising they also owned another brand, named Spirit Of Adventure.
+This was one part of the company that was not solely sold to people in their Golden Age, but available to everyone above 21 years of age.
+The ship they used for this sidekick company was named Spirit of Adventure.
+The brand was sailing between 2006 and 2012.
+Spirit of Adventure was replaced by Quest of Adventure, the former Saga Pearl II, in 2011 and transferred to FTI Cruises of Germany reverting to her old name Berlin.
+Quest of Adventure was used between 2011 and december of 2012, when she transferred to Saga Cruises itself as Saga Pearl II.
 Next to this, the company sells tourpackages for trips around the world and owns its own hotel at St. Lucia.
 Also, the company has an Insurances-department, a Personal Finance-department and a Healthcare-department so it's not just a travel business.
 When Sydney de Haan retired, his son Roger took over in 1984 and in 2004, the family sold the Saga Group to the private equity firm Charterhouse.

 Saga Sapphire as seen between the pierheads at IJmuiden at the 10th of july 2012.

-Besides the ships that are placed under this main page, another ship that has sailed for Saga Cruises is also on this website.
-Below, I added the link to the page.
+Besides the ships that are placed under this main page, other ships that have sailed for Saga Cruises are also on this website.
+Below, I added the links to their pages.